Jewish Studies

 This area of study is administered by the Jewish Studies Committee:

-Madeleine Cohen, Visiting Assistant Professor of Jewish Studies
+Madeleine Cohen, Visiting Assistant Professor in Jewish Studies

 Requirements for the Minor